snigdhas/snigdha.dev/content/posts/first-sweater/index.md

 #### Gosh Yarn-it, there's too many choices

 Over the past two years, I've knit a handful of things I've really liked ranging from a [full-sized blanket](https://www.ravelry.com/projects/Snigdhas/billowy-quilted-throw-blanket) to an [adorable tank top](https://www.ravelry.com/projects/Snigdhas/olive-top), so I made it my goal for this year to knit a sweater come fall.
-That brought my to my first dilemma - there are hundreds of sweaters out there that proclaim to be "beginner friendly", but I'm easily bored.
+That brought my to my first dilemma: there are hundreds of sweaters out there that proclaim to be "beginner friendly", but I'm easily bored.
 A sweater that's all knits the whole way down wouldn't hold my interest for very long.

 I resorted to Ravelry and then eventually YouTube to hear from others on their experiences, which brought me to the [Wool Needles Hands](https://www.youtube.com/@WOOLNEEDLESHANDS) channel.
 Tayler's videos on the Felix sweater convinced me that was the way to start.
 The aran weight yarn should knit up quickly and was a cute and comfy design with a cheeky leaflet motif on the shoulders.

-That brought be to my next decision - what yarn do I buy?
+That brought be to my next decision: what yarn do I buy?
 I was a bit wary about knitting a sweater in worsted weight, but the pattern calls for the chunkier yarn and it does have a certain charm in the project photos.
 After visiting Michael's and local yarn stores, I was surprised to learn that my options were either acrylic/non-wool fibers or paying upwards of $100 for quality merino wool.
 As someone who can easily bore of a project, a rather sizeable upfront investment isn't usually the best course.
 That's where Reddit's knitting community pulled through.
 I wanted to try knitting with 100% merino wool and stumbled upon the Knit Picks Swish line which was both affordable and well liked.

 ![](yarn-choice.jpg)
 HUGE fan of the purple marled yarn color!
 The brown yarn is perfect for my next project, the [Silene top](http://snigdha.dev/posts/silene-top/).